reworkd/AgentGPT/docs/docs/roadmap.md

     user / contributer to get familiar with AgentGPT as quickly as possible.
 - 🌐 **Web browsing capabilities**
   - We have a basic version implemented that performs and summarizes a Google search via the SERP api.
-  - Note we've had to disable this due to costs, we will have it back up and running permanently within the week.
   - This does not currently visit the websites themselves and parse websites but we are working on this.
 - ✈ **Backend migration to Python**
   - This is a bigger undertaking but something we feel must be done.
 It will allow us to migrate off of edge functions